 32. There is no limit to the number of times you can recycle an aluminum can.

 33. After recycling, an aluminum can is usually repurposed within 60 days.

-34. Recycling just two aluminum cans save the same amount of energy it takes to power a PC for a single workday.
+34. Recycling just two aluminum cans save the same amount of energy it takes to power a PC for six hours.

 35. You can make 20 new cans from recycled material using the same amount of energy that it takes to make 1 brand new can.